-In March, one can see tourists swimming with stingrays in Stingray City, cruising along the high seas in a charter yacht, hiking to Rendezvous Bay, and birdwatching at Frigate Bird Sanctuary.
+In March, one can see tourists swimming with stingrays in Stingray City, cruising along the high blue seas in a charter yacht, hiking to Rendezvous Bay, and birdwatching at Frigate Bird Sanctuary.

 If you are looking to stay at luxury hotels, relax on spectacular white sand beaches, and absorb the vibrant Bajan hospitality, your search ends with Barbados.

 Barbados is a melting pot of different cultures, including African, Indian, Creole, and British.
 March is probably the last month to enjoy the famous Barbados climate before humidity starts to kick in.
 The average temperature in March hovers around 26°C, with little to no rainfall.

 Due to the pleasant weather, tourists in March usually prefer exploring the Animal Flower Caves, finding secret beach vacations, sailing on a catamaran, or hiking through the rain forests when they are not wet.

 Must Do: Head for a mesmerizing drive down the coast and explore the Bathsheba Beach area.
 It also has a lively music culture with plenty of bars and pubs where you can sit back and enjoy live music and the finest rum houses in this region.

 The Bahamas is probably one of the best islands to visit in March and the most special destination you will ever visit.
 The Bahamas derives its appeal from its stunning beaches and Caribbean Sea views.
 For starters, this archipelago constitutes over 700 tiny islands.
 Secondly, one of the more unique things to do in the Bahamas is swimming with the pigs, Yes, you read that right!
 Which is accessible via boat tour.